Reviews Report

 Methodology

 We evaluated the company based on its customer rating and experience, financial stability, and coverage.
-To compare Swyfft with home insurance companies across the board, we calculate each Reviews.com score based on the following:
+To compare Swyfft with home insurance companies across the board, we calculate each Reviews.com score out of 5 points based on the following:

 - Customer Experience — The amount of complaints a company receives is an indicator of the overall customer experience as it expresses dissatisfaction.
 We have based this measure on the NAIC National Complaint Index.